 Under David's management the Aerodrome has been under a continuous programme of development ever since, culminating in the construction of the four storey Tower building, completed at the end of 2016.

 Aerodrome Manager Chris Brown

 Chris has been with Turweston Flight Centre for over 22 years.
 He is a qualified Pilot (PPL), First-Aider, Fire Officer, Air/Ground Radio Operator, Fuel Bowser Driver, Database Operator, and Chap-in-the-Tower.

-Chris, together with assistant Robin, is responsible for organising all the aviation-related activities, from first contact by radio or phone through to the all-important ground handling services such as runway inspections, manoevering aircraft in and out of hangars and refuelling.
+Chris is responsible for organising all the aviation-related activities, from first contact by radio or phone through to the all-important ground handling services such as runway inspections, manoevering aircraft in and out of hangars and refuelling.

 Tanya is the first line of contact for anything non-aeroplane related such as events, venue hire, units for lease, filming, photography, customer service and bookings for aerodrome operations during the British Grand Prix.
 She is also in overall charge of The Flight Deck Café.

 Tanya has been with the company since 2004.

 Tanya Egan joined the team in 2014 and is our accounts department.

 Working part-time, she deals with all the tasks associated with providing book-keeping services for our companies.